How to start a Freelance Photography Business

 It’s important that you are knowledgeable about your cameras capabilities and potential upgrades.
 You may also need supplies such as lights, lenses, editing software or money to create a photo set.
 Keep these things in mind when reinvesting in your business.

 You’ll need to structure your business in a way that lets you earn money all year round.
-A lot of photographers rely on weddings for example but weddings have a lot of downtime throughout the year.
+Many of photographers rely solely on weddings for example, but weddings have a lot of downtime throughout the year.

-You can decide that in the spring and summer you’ll focus on promoting your wedding services.
+You can decide that in the spring and summer you will focus on promoting your wedding services.
 In the winter, you can focus on the graphic design portion of your business.

-Graphic design can include doing logos for companies, creating business cards or even designing business documents for companies.
+Graphic design can include doing logos for companies, creating business cards or even designing business documents for other businesses.
 The ways that you earn money with your business are only limited to your creativity.
 Don’t be afraid to think outside the box and try different things.